oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (D) The user authenticates to the Authorization Server before using their device to grant authorization.
 - (E) The Authorization Server issues tokens or grants authorization to the Initiating Device to access the user's resources.

 The Authorization Server may use a variety of mechanisms to request user authorization, including a push notification to a dedicated app on a mobile phone, or sending a text message with a link to an endpoint where the user can authenticate and authorize an action.
-The Client Initiated Backchannel Authentication [@CIBA] follows this pattern.

 ## User-Transferred Authorization Data Pattern
 Examples of the user-transferred authorization data pattern includes flows in which the Initiating Device requests the Authorization Server to send a one time access code (e.g. as a text message or e-mail) to the Authorization Device.
 Once the Authroization Device receives the code, the user enters it on the Initiating Device.
 The Initiatng Device presents it back to the Authroization Server for validation before gaining access to the user's resources.
 The figure below shows an example of this flow.